ThreeSixtyGiving/standard/documentation/identifiers.md

 ## Get your prefix

-To register a prefix see the [publisher guidance](http://www.threesixtygiving.org/standard/register/).
+To register a prefix for your organisation, [click here](http://www.threesixtygiving.org/support/standard/register/).

 All registered prefixes should start with 360G unless you have been advised otherwise by the support team.